-Appendix 1 Copy of Warwick District Council Chief Executive's memo dated 2nd November 2013 to Glen Langham, Planning Director, Gallaghers
+Annex 2.
+Copy of Warwick District Council Chief Executive's memo dated 2nd November 2013 to Glen Langham, Consultant Planner, Turley Associates

-- { C 6 C.E.
-Coller

-Andrew Haggitt

-From: Sent: To: Cc: Chris Elliott 02 November 2013 12:30 Glen Langham Chris Elliott; Dave Barber; Tracy Darke Note for Developers/Landowners of Southern Developer elopment Sites in Warwick k Local Plan

-Subject:

-High

-Dear Glen,

-Importance:
+Apologies for the quality of the following copy from the WDC website where it appeared as a background document to Application number W/13/1434 for a short time.
+It was subsequently removed.
+No doubt the council will be able to provide a better quality copy.

-I believe that you may be hosting or co-ordinating a meeting next week of the developers/landowners involved with the southern development sites set out in the Revised Development Strategy for Warwick District, consulted upon this summer.
+Andrew Haggit Ł From: Sent: To: Cc: Subject: Chris Elliott 02 November 2013 12:30 Glen Langham Chris Elliott; Dave Barber; Tracy Darke Note for Developers/Landowners of Southern Development Sites in Warwick Local Plan Importance: High Dear Glen, I believe that you may be hosting or co-ordinating a meeting next week of the developers/landowners involved with the southern development sites set out in opment Strategy for Warwick District, consulted upon this summer.
 I thought it might be useful for your meeting to have an update on thinking from the District Council.
-You will appreciate that this is only officer's views and does not of itself represent the policy of the Council.
+You will appreciate that this is only officer's views and represent the policy of the Council.
 The views are offered as part of a process of offering advice at pre application stage.
-I trust therefore that you will circulate this e-mail to your colleagues on this basis.

-1. Progress on the Local Plan

-A report is to be presented to the Executive of the Council on 13th November seeking permission to go out to consultation on specific sites for development in the villages.
-It is intended that a similar report will be presented to the Executive in January 2014 in respect of sites for Gypsies and Travellers.
-Notwithstanding the imminent publication of the Joint SMHA it is still our intention to take a draft Submission version of the Local Plan for approval for consultation in March/April 2014.
+I trust therefore that this e-mail to your colleagues on this basis. developm Travellers approval on the Local Plan s to be presented to the Executive of the Council on 13 th November seeking permission to go out to consultation on specific sites for sent in the villages.
+It is intended that a similar report will be presented to the Executive in January 2014 in respect of sites for Gypsies and to the villages.
+It is intended that a similar report will be presented to the Executive in January 2014 in respect of sites for Gypsies and Notwithstanding the imminent publication of the Joint SMHA it is still our intention to take a draft Submission version of the Local Plan for for consultation in March/April 2014.
 From then we'd expect the Inquiry later in that year and then final approval by May 2015.
-Members will be involved in a series of meetings to help shape the final version of the Local Plan over the next few months.
-They will be briefed next week in advance of publication of the Jt SMHA the week beginning 11th November.

-2. Progress on the Master Plan

-Work is progressing as set out in Dave Barber's note that you had a few weeks ago

-Our thoughts on the shape of the master plan are based on the following elements:

-Inclusion of the existing Myton School site for redevelopment for housing along with the land to the south which was subject to an application that was withdrawn.
+Members will ed in a series of meetings to help shape the final version of the Local Plan over the next few months.
+They will be briefed next week in advance ation of the Jt SMHA the week beginning 11th November. on the Master Plan Work is p progressing as set out in Dave Barber's note that you had a few weeks ago Inclu ights on the shape of the master plan are based on the following elements: sion of the existing Myton School site for redevelopment for housing along with the land to the south which was subject to an application that idrawn.
 The intention is that this would with, the existing Myton area to form a new and distinctive neighbourhood "Myton Garden Village".
-In this area we'd anticipate largely housing area with open space based on the garden city prospectus we have promoted as well as roads/footpath/cycleway linking via the school site Myton Road, Europa Way and Gallows Hill with the potential to make the existing Myton Road a quieter slower road than the thoroughfare it is now.
+In we'd anticipate largely housing area with open space based on the garden city prospectus we have promoted as well as iotpath/cycleway linking via the school site Myton Road, Europa Way and Gallows Hill with the potential to make the existing Myton Road a